 - ◦Decreased body fat

 What are the risks of testosterone replacement therapy?

 Some patients could experience the following side effects:

 ◦This can be beneficial if you have anemia (low blood counts).
 However, it can be potentially dangerous since too much blood can block your blood vessels and lead to a heart attack or stroke.

-◦Testosterone therapy increases the volume of your prostate gland.
+◦Testosterone replacement therapy increases the volume of your prostate gland.
 To date, there have not been any studies showing that testosterone therapy increases the risk of prostate cancer.
 However, there is some theoretical concern because prostate cancer is treated by blocking testosterone.
 We should assume that the long term risk at this point is uncertain.
 If you have an enlarged prostate, referred to as benign prostatic hyperplasia (BPH), testosterone may worsen your symptoms, particularly if you are more than 50 years of age.
 If you have a history of prostate cancer, you cannot receive testosterone therapy.

 ◦These are most common with use of a patch; however, they lower with the use of a gel and are rare with injections.